 - 1. Translate only one of the words. - 2.
 If the doublet is used to intensify the meaning, translate one of the words and add a word that intensifies it such as "very" or "great" or "many." - 3.
-If the doublet is used to intensify or emphasize the meaning, use your culture's way of doing that.
+If the doublet is used to intensify or emphasize the meaning, use one of your language's ways of doing that.